R-TF-028-004 Data Annotation Instructions - ICD-11 Mapping

 Each iteration of the LegitHealth-DX dataset is assigned a version number (e.g., DXv27.1).
 For each version:

-- The complete ICD-11 mapping spreadsheet is downloaded and archived with the corresponding version identifier.
+- The complete ICD-11 mapping master spreadsheet is downloaded and archived with the corresponding version identifier.

 - All processing scripts, renaming files, and dataset metadata are version-controlled in the project repository.

-- The mapping between source labels and standardized ICD-11 categories is fully traceable through the master spreadsheet and source-specific renaming files.
+- The mapping between source labels and standardized ICD-11 categories is fully traceable through the master spreadsheet and its source-specific tabs.

-- Changes to category names, mergers, or exclusions are documented in the "Pathologies to exclude and merge" tab of the category management spreadsheet.
+- Changes to category names, mergers, or exclusions are documented in the master spreadsheet.

 Dataset Processing Workflow